Requirements for Graduation with the TAMS Diploma

 Students who withdraw from the Academy for any reason may not enroll as a student at UNT until their class graduates from TAMS.
 Students who are dismissed or who withdraw from the Academy are not eligible for the TAMS Diploma.

 NOTE: The TAMS Administration will review each student's academic and disciplinary record at the end of each semester.
-We reserve the right to make decisions about whether a student continues at the Academy or not, depending on individual circumstances.
+We reserve the right to make decisions about whether or not a student continues at the Academy, depending on individual circumstances.
 Simply meeting our GPA requirements does not guarantee an invitation to return to TAMS.

 Recommendations for Academic Success